gbif/hp-gb32/travel-accommodation.md

 - Airport Bus: The TransMilenio public bus system connects the airport to the city.
 1 US and card for 3 US

 ## Local transportation

-The local organizers are looking into providing local transportation to the venues.
-Please sign up using this link if you wish to be included in the local transportation service.
+The local organizers are looking into providing local transportation to the meeting venues for people attending the GB32 events.
+Please fill in the local tranportation form if you wish to be included in the local transportation service.

-Click here and fill in the required information.
+Click [here](https://forms.gle/ctW7FHoT4ReqoHtV6) and fill in the required information.

 ## Hotels
 Meeting attendees are asked to organize their own accommodation.

+**Hotel recommendation**
+The local organizers are pleased to inform that the Grand Hyatt Bogotá, venue for the <a href="https://www.livingdata2025.com/" target="_blank">Living Data 2025 conference</a>, is offering a special rate for GBIF GB32 meeting attendees.

+Grand Hyatt Bogotá
+Calle 24 A # 57 – 60
+11321 Bogotá
+Colombia
+<a href="https://www.hyatt.com/grand-hyatt/en-US/boggh-grand-hyatt-bogota" target="_blank">Website</a>

+Special rate information:
+- The special rate is guaranteed for the dates of the Living Data 2025 conference
+- For dates of the GB32 pre-events or additional days before/after the conferences, the special rate is subject to availability

+To make a reservation with the special event rate:
+- Please contact directly: Nicolas Gonzalez
+- Email: nicolas.gonzalez@hyatt.com
+- When contacting, mention that you are attending the "Living Data 2025 conference"
+- Please specify all your required dates clearly in your email

+For any questions regarding accommodation, you can contact the event organizers.

-More information about hotels in the area will be provided at a later stage.
+More information about additional recommended hotels in the area will be provided at a later stage.

-For attendees who will also attend the <a href="https://www.livingdata2025.com/" target="_blank">Living Data 2025 conference</a>, it is recommened to stay at a hotel close to the Living Data 2025 conference venue as local transportation can possibly take a long time due to traffic in the city.

 ## Venues